playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 <!-- tabs:end -->

-This works relatively well, until we think about two features that are missing:
+This works relatively well until we think about two features that are missing:

 - Listening for any click outside the popup's contents
-- Focusing on the popup's contents when the user right-clicks, so keyboard shortcuts apply to the popup immediately
+- Focusing on the popup's contents when the user right-clicks, keyboard shortcuts apply to the popup immediately

 While these features are _possible_ without any newly introduced APIs, they'd both require you to use browser APIs such as [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to eject away from the framework's limitations.

-In those rare events you want to eject away from the framework controlling your access to HTML nodes, each framework enables you to access the underlying DOM nodes without using browser APIs specifically.
+In those rare events, you want to eject away from the framework controlling your access to HTML nodes; each framework enables you to access the underlying DOM nodes without using browser APIs specifically.
 This allows our code to still retain full control over the underlying elements while remaining within the reactivity systems these frameworks provide.

 In this chapter, we'll learn: